9 Organic & Non-Toxic Shower Curtains & Liners To Keep Your Showers Clean

 They’re 100% handmade to order.
 This eliminates backstock waste and means you can order yours to fit custom dimensions.

 Every order on Etsy is powered by 100% renewable energy and shipped with Carbon Neutral shipping.

 About The Citizenry’s Non-Toxic Shower Curtains

-In various colors, patterns, and hand stitched embellishment, these stylish shower curtains also can come alone or as part of a hanging set that includes stainless steel rings and a mold-resistant, machine-washable liner.
+In various colors, patterns, and hand stitched embellishment, these stylish shower curtains can come alone or as part of a hanging set that includes stainless steel rings and a mold-resistant, machine-washable liner.

-West Elm has an abundance of shower curtains for you to choose from—and now, each shower curtain material is more or less eco-friendly.
+West Elm has an abundance of options from a variety of brands for you to choose from—and now, each shower curtain material is more or less eco-friendly.

 West Elm is a well-known name in the world of furniture and home goods.

 They’re actively working to expand their range of sustainable furniture and home goods.

 You can now shop for everything from shower curtains to eco-friendly outdoor furniture that meet certain sustainability criteria: organic, fair trade, locally made, handcrafted, and sustainably sourced.